-The mother and IT analyst in Charkiv wants to be anonymous but calls herself Olena.
-Over the phone, she talks about the sound of the drones buzzing and the children's schooling, which is marked by constant trips to the shelters.
+Mother and IT analyst in Kharkiv wants to be anonymous but calls herself Olena.
+Over the phone, she talks about the drones' nocturnal humming and the children's schooling, which is characterized by constant trips to the shelters.

 We must have peace, we are losing a whole generation.
-Russia is the aggressor, everyone is aware of that, but if the only way to end the war is to give up parts of the occupied areas, maybe we have to accept it, she says and adds that her family and many friends reason in the same way.
+Russia is the aggressor, everyone is aware of it, but if the only way to stop the war is to give up parts of the occupied areas, maybe we have to accept it, she says and adds that her family and many friends reason in the same way.

-Olena is aware that what she says is controversial and goes against what President Volodymyr Zelenskyj and many European leaders have emphasized before Friday's summit in Alaska - that no decisions about Ukraine's future can be made without Kyiv.
+Olena is aware that what she says is controversial and goes against what President Volodymyr Zelensky and many European leaders emphasized before Friday's summit in Alaska - that no decisions about Ukraine's future can be made without Kyiv.

 It would be a violation of international law, but such crimes have already been committed, she says.